Countries

 Today you explore Terschelling by bike with a cycling distance of your choice.
 The island has some 70 km of tracks and paths to choose from, which connect its four pristine coastal villages.
 You can also visit the historic Brandaris lighthouse and the island’s landscape of heath, sand dunes and mud flats.
 Terschelling is also home to large colonies of birds and you’re likely to spot black winged stilts, spoonbills and black-backed gulls along the way.
 In the late afternoon the ship will cross the Wadden Sea and sail to Harlingen on the mainland.
 The largest harbour town in Friesland, Harlingen has a bustling town quay that is a pleasant place to explore by bike or on foot.

 The route today leads you inland to the town of Franeker where we recommend a visit to the famous planeterium of 18th century astronomer, Eise Eisinga.
 The shorter option then leads you through open countryside, via several small villages, to Makkum where the boat is waiting for you.
-A bolt-on detour option also takes in the town of Bolsward, which features in the famous, and now rarely held, Eleven Frisian Cities ice skating race.
+A bolt-on detour option also takes in the town of Bolsward, which features in the famous, but now rarely held, Eleven Frisian Cities ice skating race.

 After breakfast you mount up for the last time and cycle south along the shore of the IJsselmeer Lake to the town of Stavoren.
 Along the way you’ll pass through the old trading town of Hindeloopen where we recommend a stop at the First Frisian Museum of Ice Skating.
 From Stavoren the boat sails back across the IJsselmeer Lake to Enkhuizen where you enjoy your final evening meal with your crew and fellow passengers.